-Civil Justice Grant Program Fund The Supreme Court amended two Rules for the Government for the Bar of Ohio, which became effective July 1, 2016, in response to recommendations of the Task Force on Access to Justice: (1) increasing the annual pro hac vice registration fee for out-ofstate attorneys from \$150 to \$300, and directing \$150 of each such registration to help fund civil legal services for indigent Ohioans; and (2) including a \$50 voluntary add-on fee as part of the biennial attorney registration required of Ohio attorneys.
-The funds generated from these amendments are deposited into the Civil Justice Grant Program Fund, which was established in Fiscal Year 2017.
-In Fiscal Year 2018, \$30,000 was voluntarily donated by attorneys and judges as part of the biennial attorney registration process.
+Civil Justice Grant Program Fund

+In response to recommendations of the Task Force on Access to Justice, the Supreme Court amended two Gov.Bar Rules, which became effective in July 2016: (1) increasing the annual pro hac vice registration fee for out-of-state attorneys from \$150 to \$300, and directing \$150 of each such registration to help fund civil legal services for indigent Ohioans; and (2) including a \$50 voluntary add-on fee as part of the biennial attorney registration required of Ohio attorneys.
+The funds generated from these amendments are deposited into the Civil Justice Grant Program Fund, which was established in fiscal year 2017.

+In fiscal year 2019, \$2,150 was voluntarily donated by attorneys and judges as part of the biennial attorney registration process.
 The fund's purpose is to provide grants to non-profit organizations and agencies dedicated to providing civil legal services to Ohio's indigent population through innovative programs aimed at increasing access to justice.
-This fund held \$568,813 as of June 30, 2018, of which \$314,703 was reserved for the balance of encumbered grants.
-The available fund balance was \$254,110 as of June 30, 3018.
+This fund held \$786,734 as of June 30, 2019, of which \$245,600 was reserved for the balance of encumbered grants.
+The available fund balance was \$541,134 on June 30, 3019.

-During Fiscal Year 2018, the Supreme Court awarded grants totaling \$327,040 from the Civil Justice Grant Program to eight different non-profit organizations or agencies.
+During fiscal year 2019, the Supreme Court awarded grants totaling \$397,551 from the Civil Justice Grant Program to 13 non-profit organizations and agencies.